Instant Pot Vegetable Beef Soup

 Instructions

-• Add olive oil to an instant pot and set to ‘sauté’.
-Season beef with salt and pepper.
+• Add the olive oil to an Instant Pot and set it to "Sauté."
+Season the beef with salt and pepper.
 Once the oil is shimmering, add the beef and brown on all sides, cooking for 10 minutes total.

-• Remove beef with a slotted spoon and set aside.
-To the same pot, add onion, potato, celery and thyme and cook for 5 minutes, or until the vegetables start to soften.
+• Remove the beef with a slotted spoon and set aside.
+Add the onion, potato, celery, and thyme and cook for 5 minutes, or until the vegetables start to soften.
 Season with salt and pepper.

-• Add tomato paste and cook for 1 minute, or until it starts to caramelize on the bottom of the pot.
-Deglaze with the vegetable broth and cook for 2 minutes.
+• Add the tomato paste and cook for 1 minute, or until it starts to caramelize on the bottom of the pot.
+Deglaze the pot with vegetable broth and cook for 2 minutes.

-• Add diced tomatoes, vegetable broth and reserved beef to the pot and bring to a simmer.
-Once it reaches a simmer, hit cancel, then add the Instant Pot lid with the vent set to ‘sealing’.
+• Add the diced tomatoes, vegetable broth, and reserved beef to the pot and bring to a simmer.
+Once it reaches a simmer, hit "Cancel," then add the Instant Pot lid with the vent set to "Sealing."

 • Set to cook at high pressure for 25 minutes.
-When the cooking time is up, let the pressure release naturally for 15 minutes, then manual release any remaining pressure.
+When the cooking time is up, let the pressure release naturally for 15 minutes, then manually release any remaining pressure.
 Remove the lid.

-• Set the instant pot back to “sauté”.
-Add the frozen vegetables and let cook for 5 minutes, or until heated through.
+• Set the Instant Pot back to “Sauté.”
+Add the frozen vegetables and let them cook for 5 minutes, or until heated through.
 Season to taste and serve.

 Notes